Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ TEMPLATE DOCUMENTATION - Migration SOP (Backup, Restore, Configs, Deps).md

 Useful to tar up entire root folder for backup and restore.

-Make sure the dependencies are already installed (Instructions at [[Web app ready - Ffmpeg, cytypes, imagemagick, pcregrep, wkhtmltopdf]]):
+Make sure the dependencies are already installed (Instructions at [[Web app ready - Ffmpeg, ctypes, imagemagick, pcregrep, wkhtmltopdf]]):
 	- ffmpeg, ctypes: videolisting saas
 	- imagemagick: screenshot apps (in the future, stocks)
 	- pcregrep: more flexible regexp in php for coder searching notebook brains, sleep logs, etc